Anirudhpande/Resumable-transfer-engine/PROTOCOL.md

 - The sender maintains no transfer state between sessions.
 - Upon any connection failure, both sides must discard in-memory transfer state.
 - No attempt is made to continue a session after a protocol error or disconnection.
+- If a CHUNK_RESPONSE is received for a chunk that was not requested, the receiver must treat this as a protocol violation and send ERROR.
+- If a chunk hash verification fails, the receiver must re-request the same chunk and must not advance transfer state.
+- If the TCP connection drops at any point, both sender and receiver must discard in-memory state and close the connection.
+- The receiver must never mark a chunk as completed unless its hash verification succeeds.
+- The sender must not cache or reuse chunk data across sessions.

 ### Resume Behavior